 Once the project has been created, define it to be a Dynamic Function eXchange project.
-This is done by selecting Tools > Enable Partial Reconfiguration.
+This is done by selecting Tools \rightarrow Enable Dynamic Function eXchange.
 This prepares the project for the DFX design flow.
 Once this is set it cannot be undone, so Xilinx recommends archiving your project prior to selecting this option.